kerjaptc/syncstore/README.md

 ## 🏗️ Architecture

-StoreSync follows a modular monolith architecture with microservices readiness:
+SyncStore follows a modular monolith architecture with microservices readiness:

 ```
 ┌─────────────────────────────────────────────────────────────────┐